Enhancing LLM Reasoning via Non-Human-Like Reasoning Path Preference Optimization: Introduction

 We propose Confidence-Guided Reasoning Path Preference Optimization (CGPO), which anchors preference optimization to model uncertainty rather than human alignment or process-error identification.
 Concretely, CGPO is grounded in two key principles: (1) enabling the model to identify and refine its own confusion, and (2) leveraging preference pair construction to guide optimization.
 By preference optimization, our approach introduces a thoroughly non-human-like reasoning path exploration, as shown in Figure~\ref{fig:humanlike_nonhumanlike}.

-Our experiments show that CGPO yields consistent gains on mathematical reasoning under the same sample counts.
-The MetaMath-llama model improves by 4.15\% on GSM8K \citep{cobbe2021trainingverifierssolvemath} and by 2.54\% on MATH \citep{hendrycksmath2021} compared to the baseline.
+Our experiments show that CGPO yields consistent gains on mathematical reasoning under the same number of training samples.
+Specifically, averaged across all evaluated models, CGPO yields a performance gain of 2.1\% on GSM8K~\citep{cobbe2021trainingverifierssolvemath} and 1.2\% on MATH~\citep{hendrycksmath2021} relative to the baseline.
 Importantly, our method uses the training data generated by the policy model itself, whereas the baseline uses the training data generated by stronger models or annotated by humans.
-Models trained with CGPO further demonstrate better generalization on Omni-Math.
-For the code generation task, we train the DeepSeek-Coder-Instruct-7B by using CGPO and observe a 2.1\% improvement on LiveCodeBench~\citep{jain2024livecodebenchholisticcontaminationfree} and 4.0\% improvement on LeetCodeDataset~\citep{xia2025leetcodedatasettemporaldatasetrobust}.
+Models trained with CGPO further demonstrate better generalization on CNMO24\citep{liu2024your}.
+For the code generation task, we train the DeepSeek-Coder-Instruct-7B by CGPO and observe a 0.7\% improvement on LiveCodeBench~\citep{jain2024livecodebenchholisticcontaminationfree} and 0.9\% improvement on LeetCodeDataset~\citep{xia2025leetcodedatasettemporaldatasetrobust}.
 We also examine the scalability of our method by increasing the training data from 10k to 80k, which results in the data leading to continued improvements.

 Our ablation studies and analyses further investigate the differences in effects between human-like and non-human-like splits.
 Moreover, our experiments reveal that, within a certain range, intermediate reasoning path-focused optimization leads to more substantial enhancement than optimizing the entire reasoning path.